-The Westend district was originally planned as a pure villa colony.
-Today it is partly urban with typical Berlin apartment buildings.
+The Westend district was originally planned as a exclusive residential area of mansions and villas.
+Today it has a more urban flair and features many typical Berlin apartment buildings.

-Neu-Westend is characterised by blocks of flats and housing estates from the large housing associations between Spandauer Damm and the northern Reichsstraße.
-Steubenplatz is located in the centre, while the Brixplatz park, a listed building, is located on Reichsstraße.
-The villa colony Neu-Westend is a very sought-after residential area, many famous people like Paul Hindemith, Robert Koch and Kurt Weill lived here.
-The villas date from the early 20th century, and there are also apartment buildings from the 1950s.
-North of the Spandauer Dam there is the Park Ruhwald and countless allotment garden colonies.
+New Westend is home to blocks of apartment buildings and housing estates owned by large housing associations between Spandauer Damm and northern Reichsstraße.
+Steubenplatz is located in the center while Brixplatz park, a listed building, is located on Reichsstraße.
+The villa district New Westend is a very sought-after residential area and counts many famous people like Paul Hindemith, Robert Koch, and Kurt Weill among its former residents.
+The mansions date from the early 20th century, with a couple of 1950s apartment buildings scattered in-between.
+North of the Spandauer Damm lies Ruhwald park, along with countless allotment gardens.

 Olympic Stadium and Pichelsberg

 South and north of Heerstraße is the Olympic area with the Le Corbusier House.
-There are also many individual buildings, high-quality villas, parks and pine forests and of course the Olympiastadion.
-While Pichelsdorf, Pichelswerder and Pichelssee belong to Spandau, the Pichelsberg, the surrounding district and the associated Pichelsberg S-Bahn station are located in Charlottenburg.
-After a brief interlude as a film studio site since 1958, three apartment blocks with 12 to 16 floors were built by 1970 and a sports and recreation centre with tennis courts, sauna and swimming pool was opened in 1974.
-Nothing has been preserved of the former excursion destination.
+There are also many detached houses, impressive mansions, parks and pine forests - and of course the Olympic Stadium.
+While Pichelsdorf, Pichelswerder and Pichelssee belong to the district of Spandau, Pichelsberg and its surroundings as well as the Pichelsberg S-Bahn station are located in Charlottenburg.
+After a brief interlude as a film studio site, three apartment blocks with 12 to 16 floors were built in the area by 1970 and a sports and recreation centre with tennis courts, sauna and swimming pool was opened in 1974.

-In the northwest you will find the nature reserve Fließwiese, the Ruhleben settlement with terraced and semi-detached houses, the Ruhleben cemetery, as well as the area around the Murellenberg.
-In the south west end there are two settlements with a rural character.
-The development is mainly characterised by terraced and semi-detached houses with an abundant stock of trees in the surrounding area.
+The northwest of Charlottenburg is home to the nature reserve Fließwiese, the Ruhleben estate with its terraced and semi-detached houses, the Ruhleben cemetery, as well as the area around the Murellenberg.
+The south of Westend there are two housing estates with a rural character, featuring terraced and semi-detached houses and an abundance of trees in the surrounding area.

-The settlement Eichkamp is located between the AVUS in the southeast and the settlement Heerstraße in the northwest.
-It is bordered by the fairground in the north and by the Grunewald in the southwest.
-It was once a settlement for low-income civil servants and workers.
-Among the better known inhabitants were Max Taut, Marie-Elisabeth Lüders and Arnold Zweig.
+The Eichkamp settlement is located between the AVUS highway in the southeast and the Heerstraße settlement in the northwest.
+It is bordered by the exhibition center in the north and by the Grunewald forest in the southwest.
+Once a settlement for low-income civil servants and workers, the area is now home to both modest and more upscale single-family homes.
+Among the better known inhabitants were Max Taut, Marie-Elisabeth Lüders, and Arnold Zweig.

-The settlement Heerstraße is located between Heerstraße in the north, the settlement Eichkamp in the east and is essentially bordered by Grunewald in the west.
-The Waldschulallee forms the southern border.
-Terraced and semi-detached houses dominate here, with many pine trees in between.
-The settlement is now a listed building.
+The Heerstraße settlement is located between Heerstraße in the north, the Eichkamp settlement in the east, and Grunewald forest in the west.
+Waldschulallee forms the southern border.
+Terraced and semi-detached houses dominate the area, with many pine trees in between.
+The settlement is now a listed housing estate.